coolsamson7/velix/packages/velix_editor/README.md

 }
 ```

-This class will register an editor for properties of type `String`.
+This class will register an editor for all properties of type `String`.

 ## JSON data format